 Using the Record Mapper

-The following two chapters described Complex Record Mapping, where an individual record consists of a group of heterogeneous subrecords, and batch processing, where multiple records are grouped to be processed in a batch:
+The following two articles describe Complex Record Mapping, where an individual record consists of a group of heterogeneous subrecords, and batch processing, where multiple records are grouped to be processed in a batch:

 The Record Mapper handles simple records which are either delimited or have fixed-width fields.
 A record map consists of a series of fields, which identify data in the record, and composites, which organize fields into a unit.
 In delimited records, the hierarchal level of composites specify the separator that is used between fields.
 Within delimited records, you can have simple fields that are repeating.
 You can not have repeating composites.
 You can optionally ignore any fields in the incoming text file so that they do not waste space in the stored records.